Have you been Charged with False Imprisonment in Georgia?

 Penalty for a False Imprisonment Conviction in Georgia

-The penalty for being convicted of false imprisonment is confinement for at least one year but less than ten years, and the conviction will be deemed a felony.
+The penalty for being convicted of false imprisonment in Georgia is confinement for at least one year but less than ten years, and the conviction will be deemed a felony.
 A suspect could also be subject to fines as well.

 Also, if the victim was a child under 14 years old who is not a child of the suspect then the suspect, will be subject to increased penalties.

 If the imprisonment lasted for more than 12 hours, the suspect might be subject to increased penalties or charges.

 In addition to a prison sentence or fine, there are other consequences for a conviction of false imprisonment.
 The victim from could bring a civil action against you for damages.
 They could sue you and recover monetary damages.
 The monetary damages could include: